columnflow.inference

 None

-Removes one or more processes whose names match process, and optionally whose category’s name match category.
+Removes one or more processes whose names match process, and optionally whose category’s name matches category.
 Both process and category can be a string, a pattern, or sequence of them.
 Returns True if at least one process was removed, and False otherwise.

 Return type: